Add a SharePoint Online source

 • You won’t be able to index your SharePoint Online content until you provide admin consent.

 • The application permissions determine what Coveo can access when crawling your SharePoint Online tenant.
-The sites and items that are actually crawled and indexed by your SharePoint Online source depends on your source Content to include setting.
-User access to the indexed items through a Coveo-powered search interface depends on your source Content Security setting.
+The sites and items that are actually crawled and indexed by your SharePoint Online source depends on your source Content to index subtab settings.
+User access to the indexed items through a Coveo-powered search interface depends on your source Content security setting.

 • Coveo is a verified publisher for the Azure application.

-The following table provides a description of the permissions that you must grant the application when using certificate authentication.
+The following table provides a description of the permissions that you must grant the application when using App authentication using certificate.

 API Permission Justification